Gayming Magazine: Gayming Awards 2021

 The digital-only ceremony was watched by over 150,000 unique viewers around the world, making it the largest LGBTQ+ event on Twitch over the past year.

 Gayming Awards 2022

-The Gayming Awards, presented by Twitch, returned in-person in April 2022 and continued to be the first and only global award ceremony celebrating LGBTQ+ video gaming.
-As before, the ceremony was live streamed on Twitch and IGN and was watched by over 320,000 people in 97 countries around the world.
+The Gayming Awards, presented by Twitch, returned in-person in April 2022, hosted by Julia Hardy.
+As before, the ceremony was live streamed on Twitch and IGN and was watched by over 320,000 people in 97 countries.

-2022 saw a new LGBTQ+ Streamer Rising Star Award, as well as categories in Comic Books, Esports and Tabletop Gaming.
+2022 saw a new LGBTQ+ Streamer Rising Star Award, as well as categories in comic books, esports and tabletop games.

 The full list of winners of the Gayming Awards 2022 are as follows: